rkcosmos/Data-Analyst-Nanodegree-Udacity/P6-Data-Visualization/README.md

 ##Summary

-This visualisation shows tax, budget and budget/tax ratio distribution among provinces in Thailand.
+This visualization shows tax, budget and budget/tax ratio distribution among provinces in Thailand.
 It also shows the development of these values from 2007 to 2015.
 Tax and budget units are in million baht.

 ##Design